apportable/IABV3Example/README.md

 - To build for IABv3, you will still need to include SIGNING_PUBKEY and ANDROID_KEYSTORE in the env when building with Apportable.

 - Your app will need to differentiate between "non-consumable" (managed) and "consumable" (unmanaged) products.
-You should and only call `consumePurchase:` on the "consumable" (unmanaged) ones.
+You should only call `consumePurchase:` on the "consumable" (unmanaged) ones.

 Google Developer Console